Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Operating systems/operating system.md

 ## Types of operating systems
 ### Single tasking and multi tasking system
 A single tasking system can only run one program at one time while a multi tasking operating system allows more than one [[program]] to run.
 This can be done using time sharing where the [[CPU]] time is shared across the processors.
 ### Single-user and multi-user
 Single user operating system have no ways to differentiate between users but may allow you to multitask.
 A multi-user operating system allows you to have several users to control a OS and a admin can manage the permissions.
 ### Real-time
 A real time operating system is a system that needs to be able to process data in real time.
-This can be used if a system is reliant on data that has to be processed quickly.
+This can be used if a system is reliant on data that has to be processed quickly. [[RTOS]] is an example of a real time operating system and is open source.
 ### Embedded operating system
 A embedded operating system runs on a small [[computer]] that is specialised for a small machine or component.
 These operating systems have limited functions and are programmed onto the [[ROM]] of the system.